-The school allows parents to make a delayed Reception application for their summer-born child, where they believe it is in their child's best interests to do so.
+The law allows parents to make a delayed Reception application for their summer-born child, where they believe it is in their child's best interests to do so.

-Parents who do not wish their summer born child (born 1st April 2021 to 31st August 2021) to start school until the September after their child turns 5 must normally make an in-year application for a place for their child in Year 1.
-However if parents wish their summer-born child to be educated out of year group instead, i.e. in the Reception class starting in September 2026, they may make a request to the Governing Body for their child to be educated out of year group.
-Parents are advised to make an on-time application for a Reception place in their child's normal age group and to make a written request to the Governing Body for education out of year group at the same time, enclosing any evidence in support of their request.
-These requests should be addressed to the Headteacher via the school office.
+Parents who do not wish their summer born child (born 1st April 2022 to 31st August 2022) to start school until the September after their child turns 5 must normally make an in-year application for a place for their child in Year 1.
+However if parents wish their summer-born child to be educated out of year group instead, i.e. in the Reception class starting in September 2027, they may make a request to the Governing Body for their child to be admitted out of year group.
+All requests will be considered but parents are advised to make an on-time application for a Reception place in their child's normal age group and to make a written request to the Governing Body for admission out of year group at the same time, enclosing any evidence they wish the Governing Body to consider in support of their request.
+These requests should be in the form of a letter addressed to the Headteacher via the school office.
 The Governing Body will make its decision based on the individual circumstances of the case but all such requests will be accepted unless the Governing Body believes that this would not be in the best interests of the child.
 If the request for education out of year group is accepted, the application for a place in the child's normal age group can be withdrawn and a new application made as part of the following year's main admission round.
 Please note that there is no guarantee that a place will be available in the parents' desired year group.
+Please also see the section below headed "Children out of Year Group".